-What is the Sámi people in Finland
+Get to know the Sámi people in Lapland

-The Sámi are the only indigenous people within the European Union area and are an indigenous Finno-Ugric people which lived in northern parts of Finland, Norway and Sweden.
+The Sámi are the only indigenous people within the European Union area and are indigenous Finno-Ugric people which lived in northern parts of Finland, Norway and Sweden.

-the Sámi people are the descendants of nomadic peoples who had inhabited northern Scandinavia for thousands of years.
+The Sámi people are the descendants of nomadic peoples who had inhabited northern Scandinavia for thousands of years.